Coha05/Vana-PoS-Network-Validator/README.md

 ```
 docker compose --profile manual run --rm validator-keygen
 ```
+> **⚠️ Important:** Carefully read the instructions and make sure to save your seed phrase/mnemonic for the validator wallet in a secure location!

 **4. Submit Validator Deposits**

 After generating your validator keys, you need to submit the deposit for each validator to stake:
 ```
 docker compose --profile init --profile manual run --rm submit-deposits